 New ESG Rules Create Urgent Need for Energy Efficiency

-A new rule is expected to come into effect that would be a game changer for all publicly traded companies: the Securities and Exchange Commission (SEC) may require companies to report on their climate impact.
-Whereas climate reporting is currently voluntary and does not follow any one set of regulations, this potential new policy would provide a lot more transparency—including companies having to report on their emissions while adhering to certain reporting standards.
+A new rule has come into effect that will be a game changer for all publicly traded companies: the Securities and Exchange Commission (SEC) will now require companies to report on their climate impact.
+Whereas climate reporting is currently voluntary and does not follow any one set of regulations, this new policy will provide a lot more transparency—including companies having to report on their emissions while adhering to certain reporting standards.

-Regardless of the details, the pending climate disclosure rule is a sign of turning tides, and if adopted will help reduce “green washing,” where companies cherry pick information to portray themselves as climate friendly.
+The climate disclosure rule is a sign of turning tides, and will help reduce “green washing,” where companies cherry pick information to portray themselves as climate friendly.
 It will also help investors better assess risk, as reliance on fossil fuels will be a hindrance on the path to net zero.
+However, with the exclusion of Scope 3 emissions, there will not necessarily be full transparency about companies’ carbon footprints.

-It is clear that companies across the U.S. are facing increasing pressure to reduce their emissions and provide more transparency about their environmental impact.
+Regardless, it is clear that companies across the U.S. are facing increasing pressure to reduce their emissions and provide more data about their environmental impact.
 This means adopting energy efficient technology and practices is more urgent than ever.

-Though it’s expected that the SEC will make a decision about this new rule early in 2024, but similar laws already exist elsewhere, such as the European Union.
-Plus, the state of California has already gone ahead with its own climate disclosure rule.
+The SEC’s new rule is groundbreaking, but it’s not the first of its kind.
+Similar laws already exist elsewhere, such as the European Union, and the state of California has already gone ahead with its own climate disclosure rule.
 The California Climate Accountability Act was signed into law in October 2023, and it will require both public and private companies that do business in the state (with annual revenue over $1 billion) to report on emissions, including Scope 3 emissions.

-This unprecedented new law will go into effect at the beginning of 2026, and it’s expected the SEC’s rule will be on a similar timeline.
-As a result, companies are now scrambling to build teams to focus on this reporting and at the same time working to reduce their emissions.
+These unprecedented new emissions reporting requirements from the SEC will go into effect in 2026, and companies are now scrambling to build teams to focus on this reporting and work to reduce their emissions.

 How to Simplify Measuring and Reducing Emissions